Forfeit (sport): Gridiron football

 The Canadian Football League's early history with respect to forfeiture is more complicated because the professional Canadian game only gradually diverged from university and other amateur competitions, a process which culminated in the founding of the CFL in 1958.
 Forfeits were somewhat common up until the early years of the modern CFL for a number of reasons.
 Sometimes, a team would refuse to travel to play a game because its cut of the gate (the primary source of revenue in those days) would not cover the expenses of the journey.
 Playoff implications of the game were another factor - unlike in the U.S., conference playoffs in Canadian football were two game playoffs or even best of three series, so teams sometimes preferred a loss at the end of the season, especially if it would not affect their playoff fortunes, in order to gain extra rest for a grueling playoff run.
 Finally, as the Eastern and Western Conferences gradually turned fully professional teams sometimes forfeited games after fielding ineligible players.
 The "ineligible" players were typically Americans playing in violation of strict rules limiting their use in Canadian football.

-For the 2021 season the CFL (which did not play in 2020 due to the pandemic) has announced it will employ similar protocols to the NFL with regards to potential COVID-19 disruptions.
-However, the CFL has explicitly specified that a double forfeit will be enforced if and when a game cannot be played because both teams cannot play due to COVID-19 violations, and also that players on teams in compliance will be paid for any games they may win by forfeit.
+For the 2021 season the CFL (which did not play in 2020 due to the pandemic) has announced that it will employ similar protocols to the NFL with regards to potential COVID-19 disruptions, but the CFL has explicitly specified that a double forfeit will be enforced if and when a game cannot be played because both teams cannot play due to COVID-19 violations, and also that players on teams in compliance will be paid for any games they may win by forfeit.

-The Arena Football League has had one forfeit in its history, which came in 2012 as a result of a player's strike.
+The Arena Football League has had two forfeits in its history, which came in 2012 as a result of a player's strike and another in 2024 due to a team boycotting a game as a protest of the management of the league.
 In another case in 2015, two teams ceased operations prior to the end of the season.
 Because they were both slated to play each other, the game was recorded as a scoreless tie.

 A related concept is to vacate results, in which a team's wins are stricken from the record.
 NCAA bylaws allow wins to be vacated as a form of punishment, although the NFL does not.
-Note that a loss is not put in place of a vacated win, and a win is not retroactively awarded to the losing team if vacated by the winning team.
+A loss is not put in place of a vacated win, and a win is not retroactively awarded to the losing team if vacated by the winning team.
 Once a team loses a game, even if the winning team's victory is later vacated, it is still considered a loss.